raae/queen.raae.codes/content/emails-olavea/2022/09/15-can-do-with-effort/index.md

 Yo-Ho-Ho and a bottle of GO! 😺

-## HOW did Captain Ola Vea Junior find Lillian's can-do-with-effort sub-task?

-A. He looked up again a dev-task Lillian on our summer workation

-B. He bit off a sub-task that Lillian (7 🏴‍☠️👸) can-do-with-effort

-Yo-Ho-Ho and a bottle of GO! 😺

 ## Example (Warning: summer workcation tall tales alert!&nbsp;☀️&nbsp;🗣️&nbsp;💬&nbsp;🔈)

 Let's look at my slightly off-topic but weirdly handy example from our piraty summer workcation.